prt-prt/esp32-MotorController/README.md

 All movement functions support variable speed control through PWM, with speed values ranging from 0 (stop) to 255 (full speed).

-## DRV8833 Motor Control

-The DRV8833 motor driver operates differently from traditional drivers:

-- Uses 4 PWM control pins instead of separate direction and enable pins
-- Controls both direction and speed with the same pins
-- For each motor:
-  - Forward: PWM on AIN1/BIN1, 0V on AIN2/BIN2
-  - Reverse: 0V on AIN1/BIN1, PWM on AIN2/BIN2
-  - Coast (free rotation): 0V on both inputs
-  - Brake: High signal on both inputs

-Benefits of using the DRV8833:
-- Higher efficiency (>90% vs ~70% with L298N)
-- Lower heat generation
-- Better battery life
-- Smaller size

 ## Movement Modes in Detail

 ### Test Mode